 Your grandparents used a pencil and paper and it worked!

 The modern equivalent is a spreadsheet that records what you have spent against the amount you planned to spend.
 This has the big advantage that you can tailor the categories to the things that matter most for you.
 It’s also simple to track what each of you spend if you have a partner.
-If you always keep receipts, then entering them into the spreadsheet can take a few minutes a day or be a regular 20 minute task over a cup of coffee on a weekend morning.
+If you always keep receipts, then entering them into the spreadsheet can take a few minutes a day or be a regular 20 minute task on a weekend morning.

 10 years ago, home finance budgeters normally used either MS Money or Quicken.
 The former is no longer supported by Microsoft, but you can get free versions if you google MS Money Sunset edition.
 Quicken is still going, but no longer interfaces with British bank accounts.
-For people who have run their financial lives through one of these, this is all very tiresome – you could try looking at Bank Genie if you want to switch from one of them.
+For people who have run their finances through one of these, this is very tiresome – you could try looking at Bank Genie if you want to switch from one of them.